 Difference Between G Suite for Education and G Suite Enterprise

 Chromebooks are flying off shelves like hotcakes.
 Education establishments are choosing these durable laptops to complement their 1:1 program.
-In addition to the laptops, Google offers two G Suite editions to schools: G Suite for Education and G Suite Enterprise for Education.
+Google offers two G Suite editions to schools: G Suite for Education and G Suite Enterprise for Education.
 In this blog, we’re going to highlight the main difference between the two editions.

 Similarities between G Suite Editions